CICE-Consortium/Icepack/doc/source/science_guide/sg_boundary_forcing.rst

 temperature and effective conductivity (i.e., thermal conductivity divided by thickness) of the top ice/snow layer in each category are returned to the atmosphere model via the coupler.
-Since the ice surface temperature is treated explicitly, the effective conductivity may need to be limited to ensure stability.
+Since the ice surface temperature is treated explicitly, the conductive flux is limited to ensure stability.
 As a result, accuracy may be significantly reduced, especially for thin ice or snow layers.
 A more stable and accurate procedure would be to compute the temperature profiles for both the atmosphere and ice, together with the surface fluxes, in a single implicit calculation.
 This was judged impractical,